 - Growing number of people with access to the Internet across emerging markets

-- Growth of video game live streaming – according to GlobalWebIndex, over 1 billion people streams games
+- Growth of game live streaming – according to GlobalWebIndex, over 1 billion people stream games

 - Increasing number of investments into esports betting